 Herbert Warren Wind Award

-Established in 1987 and renamed in 2006, the Herbert Warren Wind Book Award recognizes and honors outstanding contributions to golf literature.
+Established in 1987 and renamed in 2006, the Herbert Warren Wind Award recognizes and honors outstanding contributes to golf literature.
 Named in honor of the famed 20th-century American golf writer, the award acknowledges and encourages outstanding research, writing, and publishing about golf.
-The award attempts to broaden the public’s interest and knowledge in the game of golf.
-Presented by the USGA Museum, the Book Award is the top literary prize awarded by the USGA.
+The award attempts to broaden the public’s interest in and knowledge in the game of golf.
+Presented by the USGA Golf Museum, the award is the top literary prize awarded by the USGA.

 The USGA is currently accepting submissions for the 2024 Herbert Warren Wind Award.
 To be eligible for the 2019 USGA Herbert Warren Wind Book Award, a book must be an original work about golf, written in English, and published between November 2018 and October 31, 2019.